Gorka Rivera

-Gorka Rivera Alonso (born 1 August 2004) is a Spanish professional footballer who plays as a left back for Getafe CF B.
+Gorka Rivera Alonso (born 1 August 2004) is a Spanish professional footballer who plays as a left back for Unionistas de Salamanca CF, on loan from Getafe CF.

 Career

 Born in Leganés, Community of Madrid, Rivera joined Real Madrid's La Fábrica in 2013, from FC Movila.
 He left the club in 2018, and subsequently represented CD Leganés and Getafe CF.

 Rivera made his senior debut with the reserves on 5 September 2021, starting in a 1–1 Tercera División RFEF away draw against AD Alcorcón B. He scored his first goal on 11 February 2023, netting the B's first in a 3–3 home draw against CD Canillas.

 Rivera made his first team – and La Liga – debut on 20 August 2023, coming on as a late substitute for Damián Suárez in a 3–0 away loss to Girona FC.
+He suffered a knee injury shortly after, but still renewed his contract until 2029 on 18 September.

+On 5 August 2026, Rivera was loaned to Primera Federación side Unionistas de Salamanca CF for the season.